LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	print(template.renders(data=["Python", "Java", "Javascript", "PHP"]))

-The variables that should be available to the template code can be passed to the method :meth:`Template.renders` as keyword arguments. :meth:`renders` returns the final rendered output as a string.
-Alternatively the method :meth:`render` can be used, which is a generator and returns the output piecewise.
+The variables that should be available to the template code can be passed to the method :meth:`~ll.ul4c.Template.renders` as keyword arguments.
+:meth:`~ll.ul4c.Template.renders` returns the final rendered output as a string.
+Alternatively the method :meth:`~ll.ul4c.Template.render` can be used, which is a generator and returns the output piecewise.

 Builtin types